RootKit-Org/AI-Aimbot/README.md

 [![Pull Requests Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

+## Don't want to program?
+We got you
+If you join our [discord](https://discord.gg/rootkitorg) and become a paid supporter or active volunteer, you will have access to our all-in-one launcher.

 ## 🙌 Welcome Aboard!
 We're a charity on a mission to educate and certify the upcoming wave of developers in the world of Computer Engineering 🌍.
 Need assistance?
 Hop into our [Discord](https://discord.gg/rootkitorg) and toss your questions at `@Wonder` in the *#ai-aimbot channel* (be sure to stick to this channel or face the consequences! 😬).
 Type away your query and include `@Wonder` in there.